What Is The Cut Of A Diamond?

 This is the diamond and stone’s most important characteristic.
-You should opt to choose the highest cut that you are able to afford.
+You should aim to choose the highest cut that you are able to afford.
 The quality of cut ranks higher and takes precedent over any other quality category that a diamond possesses including color and clarity.
 The highest cut is the Ideal Cut; this reflects all of the light that enters the diamond.
-In terms of selecting the cut that is right for you, keep in mind that the higher the cut the more sparkle that the diamond possesses.
+In terms of selecting the cut that is right for you, keep in mind that the better the cut the more sparkle.

-It is important to know and realize that there are multiple facets of the stone that can vary from one cut to another.
+It is important to know and realize that there are multiple facts in the stone that can vary from one cut to another.
 The exact measurements of the portion of the stone show whether or not the stone is able to sparkle, display flaws, exhibit color, and so forth so that you are able to consider which cuts emphasize different traits.

 A prime example is both the Asscher Cut and Emerald cut diamond that is able to serve as an almost perfect stone.
-On the contrary, pear and heart shaped diamonds have the tendency of reflecting light strangely because the cut is not symmetrical.
-Additionally; Cushion, Oval, and Marquise Cuts are not very deep and therefore tend to be less expensive because they contain fewer carats.
+The contrary, pear and heart shaped diamonds have the tendency of reflecting light strangely because the cut is not symmetrical.
+Additionally; Cushion, Oval, and Marquise cuts are not very deep and therefore tend to be less expensive because they contain fewer carats.

 Despite any cut that you may choose, this will intensely impact the beauty of your stone.
 That is why, again, this attribute of the stone is so important to take notice of.
-It is important to educate yourself and closely examine the stone prior to purchasing.
+It is important to closely examine the stone prior to purchasing.

 ABOUT THE DIAMOND CUTTER:

-This cut allows for the majority of the light that enters the diamond to escape reducing the amount of brilliance that the diamond possesses.
+This cut allows the majority of light that enters the diamond to escape reducing the amount of brilliance that the diamond possesses.

 This cut is one that we recommend as it serves as a style that is both well proportioned and carefully angled allowing it to possess a luminosity.

-Allowing for a significant amount of light to pass through the diamond but as oppose to a Fair or Poor cut some of the light does create brilliancy in the diamond.
+Allows a significant amount of light to pass through the diamond and as oppose to a fair or poor cut some of the light does create brilliancy in the diamond.

 This cut reflects a great amount of light increasing brilliance just below a cut of excellence.
-When viewed in normal lighting conditions this cut appears up to the same caliber as Excellent, with a lesser price point for the customer.
+When viewed in normal lighting conditions this cut appears as the same caliber as Excellent, with a cheaper price for the customer.